twof/graphql-spec/rfcs/QueryLevelNullability.md

 This poses a problem for the mobile clients that use Apollo's codegen feature.
 The codegen provides Swift/Kotlin types to represent queries used in the app.
-Nullable fields in the schema are represented as optional properties on the resulting type:
+Nullable fields in the schema are represented as nullable properties on the resulting type, represented by `?` following the type name:
 ```graphql
 query GetBusinessName($encid: String!) {
   business(encid: $encid) {